Sample Answer

 Regulating Advertisers

 There is a difference between pushing for a product’s sale and deceiving the public into buying a product.
-A significant number of companies have faced problems with using the latter to sell their products.
+Many companies have faced problems with using the latter to sell their products.
 Accordingly, an example of false advertising and its possible implications shows why advertising should be regulated.

-Describe an advertisement that was misleading and did not provide complete and honest information about the product or service.
+Describe a misleading advertisement that did not provide complete and honest information about the product or service.
 Your example can be from print, television, radio, or the Internet.
 It can be local, national, or international.

 Summarize how its deception could have been harmful.